VeprUA/revent-hades/README.md

 # revent-hades
-Service to submit and monitor software errors and warnings
+Service to submit and monitor software errors and warnings.